ValwareIRC/valware-unrealircd-mods/README.md

 Now that we've got that out of the way, let's talk!
 I'd love to hear your ideas.

-You can make a request by [heading to my website and making a request](https://valware.uk/code-request/).
-I'd prefer that you filled out this form instead of messaging me over IRC about it, as things tend to get lost in the logs.
+You can make a request by creating an issue in this repository =]

 <br><br><br>